TheGewehr/D-Platformer/README.md

-# GAME DEV PLATFORMER: FLEA WORLD
+# GAME DEV PLATFORMER: D-Platformer

-## Welcome to Flea wolrd
+## Welcome to Flea World

-Final Pandemic is a group of four students coursing the first year Bachelor's degree in Video Game Design and Development at UPC university.
-The integrants of the group are Alexandre Carreras, Pol Farreras, Brandon Arandia and Carlos Arnau.
+Final Epidemic is a group of two students coursing the second year Bachelor's degree in Video Game Design and Development at UPC university.
+The integrants of the group are Alexandre Carreras and Carlos Arnau.

 GitHub project link: https://github.com/IconicGIT/FinalPandemic